wbaumann/SmartReceiptsiOS/README.md

 pod install
 ```

-Please note that it will **NOT** work out of the box, so you will need to add the following files to ensure it will compile:
+Please note that that in order to use this project fully, you will need to replace the following place holder files:

 - `SmartReceipts/Service Account.json`.
 This is is used for Firebase crash reporting.
 - `SmartReceipts/GADConstants.m`.
 This is required to display AdMob advertisments.
 Replace this with an empty string to prevent ads from loading successfully.